 This place is truly awesome.
 Truth be told; this was my main reason for visiting Charles County.
 And I was lucky enough to visit during the dedication of Mallows Bay as a National Marine Sanctuary.
 The event was attended by officials from NOAA, local officials, and Maryland Governor Larry Hogan as well as members of the Piscataway Tribe who performed a blessing at the ceremony.

 The shallow waters of Mallows Bay contain the largest collection of wood and steel-hulled shipwrecks in the Western Hemisphere.
-It is one of only 14 sites in the country named as a National Marine Sanctuary by the National Oceanic and Atmospheric Administration (NOAA) and the first new designee in nearly 20 years.
+It is one of only 14 sites in the country named a National Marine Sanctuary by the National Oceanic and Atmospheric Administration (NOAA) and the first new designee in nearly 20 years.
 Plus, in 2015 the shipwrecks and the 18 square miles between Mallows Bay and Widewater, VA were named an archaeological and historic district on the National Register of Historic Places.

 Today, nature has reclaimed the remnants of these ships.
-These shipwrecks provide shelter for flora and fauna, including fish, osprey, bald eagles, heron, beaver, river otter, and turtles.
+These shipwrecks provide shelter for flora and fauna, including fish, osprey, bald eagles, heron, beaver, river otters, and turtles.
 Plus, the wooded area surrounding the sanctuary contains artifacts dating back 12,000 years including Native American relics.

-On the morning of the event, we did some kayaking despite it only being 22-degrees.
+On the morning of the event, we did some kayaking despite it only being 22 degrees.
 I wasn’t going to miss this opportunity.
-I think by the time we launched it was a balmy 40-degrees.
+I think by the time we launched it was a balmy 40 degrees.
 It was worth braving the cold.